shahid017/NlpHub/README.md

+# Version 1.0.3

+Updates.
+Package has been devided into four main classes.
+New functions are added such as Text to pdf, Text of Docx, Text to Speech, Word Frequency etc.

 # NlpHub

 NlpHub is a wrapper around Spacy, NLTK and some other libraries simple NLP tasks.
 You can perform simple tasks with just 3 or 4 lines of code.
 NlpHub can perform basic NLP operations with less code and less hassle.